Kirky-X/xlink/docs/USER_GUIDE.md

 </tr>
 </table>

-**XPush** is a unified cross-platform communication SDK that supports multiple communication channels including LAN, WiFi, Bluetooth, Mesh, Memory, and Remote.
+**xlink** is a unified cross-platform communication SDK that supports multiple communication channels including LAN, WiFi, Bluetooth, Mesh, Memory, and Remote.
 This guide will walk you through everything from basic setup to advanced usage patterns.

 > 💡 **Tip**: This guide assumes basic knowledge of Rust and async programming.
 If you're new to Rust, check out the [Rust Book](https://doc.rust-lang.org/book/) first.